mahsanazar/immo-eliza-machine-learning/by catboost/MODELSCARDCATBOOST.md

-# Model Card for CatBoostRegressor model
+# Model Card: CatBoostRegressor

 ## Overview

-This document provides information about the trained machine learning model for real estate price prediction.
+The CatBoostRegressor model is a supervised learning algorithm used for predicting real-valued target variables.
+It is based on gradient boosting on decision trees and is particularly effective for regression tasks.

 ## Model Details

-- **Model Name**: CatBoostRegressor
+- **Model Type**: CatBoostRegressor (Gradient Boosting)
-- **Training Data**: Real estate dataset containing various features such as property type, location, and amenities.
+- **Model Version**: 1.0
+- **Training Dataset**: Properties dataset
+- **Features**: Cadastral income, surface land area, total area, construction year, latitude, longitude, garden area, primary energy consumption, number of frontages, number of bedrooms, terrace area, etc.
-- **Target Variable**: Price (real estate prices)
+- **Target Variable**: Price
-- **Features Used**: Numerical features (e.g., total area, number of bedrooms) and categorical features (e.g., property type, heating type) and   F1_features.
-- **Preprocessing**: Imputation of missing values using mean for numerical features, one-hot encoding for categorical features.
-- **Evaluation Metric**: R-squared
-- **Performance Metrics**:
+- **Preprocessing**: Missing values imputed with mean, categorical features one-hot encoded, no feature scaling applied

+## Performance Metrics

-  - Train Score: 0.90
+- **Training  Score**: 0.90
-  - Test Score: 0.77
+- **Testing  Score**: 0.77

-## Model Usage
+## Usage Instructions

-The trained model is used to predict real estate prices based on input data containing the same features as used during training.
-The `predictbycatboost.py` script can be used to make predictions on new real estate data.

-## Author

-Mahsa Nazarian
+1. **Training**: Run the `train with catboost.py` script to train the CatBoostRegressor model on the provided properties dataset.
+Ensure that the required libraries are installed (`pandas`, `numpy`, `catboost`, `scikit-learn`).

+2. Prediction: Run the predictbycatboost.py script to make predictions using the trained model on new data.
+Provide the path to the new data file when prompted.
+The predictions will be saved to both CSV and Excel files.